-26.E.2.c. - Workers' Compensation Leave and the First Three Days (24 cumulative hours or three consecutive shifts) of Missed Time - The first three days (24 cumulative hours or three consecutive shifts) of lost time due to an on-the-job injury, not including the date of injury, an employee shall be allowed to use extended sick leave or compensatory time, if available.
-The first three days (24 cumulative hours or three consecutive shifts), not including the date of injury, are not subject to wage replacement until 14 calendar days (80 cumulative hours) or a pro-rated equivalent amount of time for a part-time employee are missed from work.
+- 26.O.2.c Workers' Compensation Leave and the Date of Injury After first report of injury, when an employee is injured on-the-job, the employee shall be allowed to use administrative leave on the date of injury. - 26.O.2.d.
+Workers' Compensation Leave and the First 3 Days of Missed Time The first 3 days (24 cumulative hours or 3 consecutive shifts) of lost time due to an on-the-job injury, not including the date of injury, an employee shall be allowed to use extended sick leave or compensatory time, if available.
+The first 3 days (24 cumulative hours or 3 consecutive shifts), not including the date of injury, are not subject to wage replacement until 14 calendar days (80 cumulative hours) or a prorated equivalent amount of time for a part-time employee are missed from work. - 26.O.2.e.
+Workers' Compensation Leave; Wage Replacement Provisions and Supplemental Income When an employee has missed 3 days (24 cumulative hours or 3 consecutive shifts) and receives workers' compensation wage replacement benefits, an employee shall have the option of supplementing the workers' compensation wage replacement by charging 1/3 of the total missed time due to an on-the-job injury to extended sick leave, then compensatory time, and then paid time off (if available) when extended sick leave is exhausted.
+The remaining 2/3 of the missed time will be recorded as leave without pay.

-26.E.2.d. - Workers' Compensation Leave; Wage Replacement Provisions and Supplemental Income - When an employee has missed three days (24 cumulative hours or three consecutive shifts) and receives workers' compensation wage replacement benefits, an employee shall have the option of supplementing the workers' compensation wage replacement by charging one third of the total missed time due to an on-the-job injury to extended sick leave, and then paid time off (if available) when extended sick leave is exhausted.
-The remaining two thirds of the missed time will be recorded as leave without pay.
-The designated coordinator shall report the leave as "workers' compensation leave," "FML" (or "medically certified leave", if applicable), "extended sick leave" or "paid time off" (if available) when extended sick leave is exhausted, or "leave without pay" as applies to the situation which shall run concurrently on the monthly leave record.
+Employees whose 2/3 wage replacement amount exceeds the State Division of Workers Compensation maximum benefit rate and who ordinarily would not receive the full 2/3 workers'

-Employees whose two thirds wage replacement amount exceeds the State Division of Workers Compensation maximum benefit rate and who ordinarily would not receive the full two thirds workers' compensation wage replacement shall be allowed to use accrued extended sick leave, then paid time off (if available) when extended sick leave is exhausted, to make up the remaining two thirds payment.
+compensation wage replacement shall be allowed to use accrued extended sick leave, then compensatory time, then paid time off (if available) when extended sick leave is exhausted, to make up the remaining 2/3 payment.
 Such leave shall be reported to payroll for employee to receive pay.

-If the employee is unable to return to work after exhausting extended sick leave and paid time off and has been afforded all rights to FML and medically certified leave, and no reasonable accommodation is available for the employee to return to work, the Administrative Authority may, in consultation with the Human Resources Division, proceed according to the provisions for involuntary termination under Rule 32.
+If the employee is unable to return to work after exhausting extended sick leave and paid time off and has been afforded all rights to FMLA and medically certified leave, and no reasonable accommodation is available for the employee to return to work, the Administrative Authority may, in consultation with the Human Resources Division, proceed according to the provisions for involuntary termination under Rule 32.